miguoer/blog/docs/web-front/framework/framework-react02.md

     Component,
     shouldUpdate,
     hasContext,
-    renderLanes,
+    renderLanes
   );
   if (__DEV__) {
     const inst = workInProgress.stateNode;
     if (shouldUpdate && inst.props !== nextProps) {
       if (!didWarnAboutReassigningProps) {
         console.error(
-          'It looks like %s is reassigning its own `this.props` while rendering. ' + 'This is not supported and can lead to confusing bugs.', getComponentName(workInProgress.type) || 'a component',
+          "It looks like %s is reassigning its own `this.props` while rendering. " + "This is not supported and can lead to confusing bugs.", getComponentName(workInProgress.type) || "a component"
         );
       }
       didWarnAboutReassigningProps = true;